davelively14/locorum/README.md

   - Load on project/search load
   - Display "as of" for each search
   - Delete associated results when result_collection is deleted
+  - Automatically delete older result_collections?
+Or No?
+    - Save over time
 - Check TODOs

 ## v0.4 to do list